timothyholmes/giphy-slideshow/README.md

 # Giphy Slideshow

 Slideshow created using Giphy's API.
+After building, the app is viewable at localhost:8080

 ## Building